x746f6f72/x746f6f72/README.md

 - My interests include shell scripting, Linux, computer security
 - Linux Desktop user
 - Privacy advocate (the irony)
-- I like to learn new things by tincker and experiment with different hardware/software
+- I like to learn new things by tinckering and experimenting with different hardware/software